JakeHartnell/ClimateFeedback/README.md

 6. They can now make annotations on articles.

 ##### Profiles
 It might be important to show the credentials of the scientists annotating.
 We should have a talk with them about what information they would like to include in their profile.
-For example, the profile might contain links to credentials such as published papers, ORCID IDs, Google Schoolar profiles, etc. We need to have some way for them to provide this information in their profile.
+For example, the profile might contain links to credentials such as published papers, ORCID IDs, Google Scholar profiles, etc. We need to have some way for them to provide this information in their profile.

 ##### Direct linking
 For people who don't have the extension, direct linking will provide an important way for them to be able to see the annotations of the climate scientists.
 Articles could be featured on the home page of ClimateFeedback.org and clicking on the article could take the reader to that page with the extension loaded.